tannerntannern/micro-observer/README.md

 ```

 ## Contributing
 Contributions are always welcome!
-Just be sure to run `npm run lint` and `npm run test` before submitting a pull
+Just be sure to run `yarn lint` and `yarn test` before submitting a pull
 request.

 ## Author